mengelbart/rtp-over-quic-draft/draft-engelbart-rtp-over-quic.md

 the responsibility of the application by means of appropriate use of flow identifiers and the corresponding signaling.

-RTP senders SHOULD consider the header overhead associated with QUIC datagrams and ensure that the RTP/RTCP packets including their payloads, QUIC, and IP headers will fit into path MTU.
+Senders SHOULD consider the header overhead associated with QUIC datagrams and ensure that the RTP/RTCP packets including their payloads, QUIC, and IP headers will fit into path MTU.

 # Protocol Operation {#protocol-operation}

-This section describes how senders and receivers can exchange RTP packets using QUIC.
+This section describes how senders and receivers can exchange RTP and RTCP packets using QUIC.
 While the receiver side is very simple, the sender side has to keep track of sent packets and corresponding acknowledgements to implement congestion control.

 RTP/RTCP packets that are submitted to an RTP over QUIC implementation are buffered in a queue.
 The congestion controller defines the rate at which the next packet is dequeued and sent over the QUIC